-The Chumash Indian Museum is scheduling field trips for the 2013* school year.
+The Chumash Indian Museum is scheduling field trips for the 2013/2014* school year starting in August.
 The Chumash Indian Museum offers students the rich history of the Chumash people.
 Students travel back in time, beginning with the extensive museum exhibits, continuing to the game field where they play the game Ma'pon (rabbit game) and visit the 'Aps (houses).
 The two and one half hour program includes stories and songs of the Chumash people.

 The 2 1/2 hour program is from 10:00 a.m.-1:00 p.m. with a 25 student requirement

 Lunch 12:00 p.m. (students bring their own lunches)

 All buses are required to park in the designated school bus parking area.

 - $6.00 per student without the Craft

 - $8.00 per student with the Craft (Chumash Stick Dice Game)** explanation below

 - There is no fee for teachers/aids